updated on 07 April 2022

 Pros

-The ‘eat what you kill’ system certainly rewards high-achieving individuals and keeps them happy, while it may also suit firms that hire a lot of partners laterally, as such partnerships will not have developed organically, with the accompanying working relationships and trust that this entails.
+The ‘eat-what-you-kill’ system certainly rewards high-achieving individuals and keeps them happy, while it may also suit firms that hire a lot of partners laterally, as such partnerships won’t have developed organically, with the accompanying working relationships and trust that this entails.
 It also places all the emphasis on performance, which should in theory ensure that all a firm’s lawyers work hard to pull their weight, thus boosting the financial health of the firm as well its reputation among clients.

-Not everyone is a team player, so an ‘eat what you kill’ model should get the best out of lawyers who happen to be competitive and individualistic.
-A purely merit-based model can also benefit a firm’s cashflow, as it incentivises partners to ensure that clients pay up in a timely manner – after all, the partners don’t get paid until they have received a client’s fee.
+Not everyone is a team player, so an ‘eat-what-you-kill’ model should get the best out of lawyers who happen to be competitive and individualistic.
+A purely merit-based model can also benefit a firm’s cashflow, as it incentivises partners to ensure that clients pay up in a timely manner – after all, the partners don’t get paid until they’ve received a client’s fee.

 Cons